-The MAR in Leadership Studies and Certificate in Church Leadership (online) combine cutting edge research with on-the-ground application to prepare students for effective congregational leadership.
+The MAR in Leadership Studies combines cutting edge research with on-the-ground application to prepare students for effective congregational leadership.

 The MAR Leadership Studies is a fully accredited, 37-hour (12 classes) program that prepares students for leadership in local congregations.
 Courses combine cutting edge research with field application to allow students to explore best practices and how these can impact their current ministries.
-Courses are offered in two convenient formats–fully online, and in concentrated face-to-face classroom settings (= a course meets 3x during the semester)–to combine flexibility in scheduling with opportunities to connect and network with peers.
+Courses are offered online and in a concentrated face-to-face classroom setting (= a course meets 3x during the semester)–to combine flexibility in scheduling with opportunities to connect and network with peers.
 The MAR Leadership Studies can be completed in 24 months for under $6000.

 – Personal Spiritual Formation